 - Anyone on the trans/GQ/GV spectrum

-The Trans Thrive Drop- In space is open four days a week.
-Here, any Trans/GNC person can become a part of Trans Thrive.
-Folks who come to the drop-in for the first time is asked to fill out an intake form and meets with a staff member to discuss expectations and the benefits of the drop-in space which include: a lounge, computer lab, clothing closet, and other amenities.
+The Trans Thrive Drop-In space is open five days a week at 1460 Pine St (between Larkin & Polk Streets) from 2–4:30pm.
+Here, any trans/GNC person can become a part of Trans Thrive.
+Folks who come to the drop-in for the first time are asked to fill out an intake form and meet with a staff member to discuss expectations and the benefits of the drop-in space, which include: a lounge, computer lab, clothing closet, and other amenities.
 Everyday there are groups (with food) on various topics.

 Transform SF is San Francisco’s HIV testing initiative for the transgender community of San Francisco.
 Funded by the San Francisco Department of Public Health, it is a collaborative composed of San Francisco Community Health Center, El/la Para TransLatinas and Instituto Familiar de la Raza.
-The program’s goal is to provide HIV testing to high risk for HIV transwomen particularly of African American, Latina, Asian & Pacific Islander and Native Americans (but inclusive of all trans people) to make them aware of their HIV status and provide health care immediately.
+The program’s goal is to provide HIV testing to high risk populations, particularly trans women of color (but inclusive of all trans people) to make them aware of their HIV status and provide health care immediately.
 Participants who join will be enrolled to do a behavioral risk assessment survey and consent to do two rapid HIV test.
-The first test you will receive a $20.00 Visa gift card and second HIV test (6 months later) you will receive another $20.00 gift card.
-This momentous program is the 1st ever incentivized testing program for the Trans community in San Francisco.
+Participants will receive a $20.00 Visa gift card for their first HIV test, and another $20.00 gift card for their second HIV test (6 months later).
+This momentous program is the first incentivized testing program for the trans community in San Francisco history.

 We provide open access medical clinic serving trans women of color living with HIV, including primary and HIV care, hormones replacement therapy, Case Management, peer navigation, and social support.
 In addition to that, we support clients who experience substance use, mental illness and survival sex work and refer them to programs that would help them.